Mamie Van Doren: 1953–1960: Rise to prominence

-Since 1959
+1959–present: Later career

 After Universal Studios chose not to renew her contract in 1959, Van Doren became a free agent and struggled to find work.
 Some of her later movies were foreign and independent productions, which did little to keep her image in the public's eye.
 Many of the productions were low-budget B movies with some having gained a cult following for their high camp value.

-The first of these later films was Sex Kittens Go to College (1960), which co-starred Tuesday Weld.
+The first of these later films was Sex Kittens Go to College (1960), which co-starred Tuesday Weld and Mijanou Bardot, sister of sultry French actress Brigitte Bardot.
 Following the completion of the Argentine film The Blonde from Buenos Aires (1961), Van Doren took time off from her career.
-She came back in The Candidate (1964), soon followed by Freddy in the Wild West, both of which were low-budget films that left little impact.
+She came back in The Candidate (1964), soon followed by Freddy in the Wild West, both of which were low-budget films that made little impact.
 In 1964, Tommy Noonan convinced Van Doren to appear in 3 Nuts in Search of a Bolt.
 Van Doren had turned down Noonan's previous offer to star opposite Jayne Mansfield in Promises!
-Promises!, and was replaced with Marie McDonald.
+Promises! and was replaced with Marie McDonald.
 In 3 Nuts in Search of a Bolt, Mamie did a beer-bath scene but is not seen nude.
 She posed for Playboy to promote the film.

 Van Doren next appeared in The Las Vegas Hillbillys (1966) released by Woolner Brothers.
 This film co-starred Mansfield; this was the only time two of "The Three M's" appeared together in a film.
 A sequel was titled Hillbillys in a Haunted House, but Van Doren turned this role down, and was replaced by Joi Lansing.
 She then appeared in The Navy vs. the Night Monsters (1966), a science fiction movie.
 In 1967, she appeared in You've Got to Be Smart, and starred in the science fiction film Voyage to the Planet of Prehistoric Women (1968), the following year, directed by Peter Bogdanovich.

-Van Doren also developed a nightclub act and did live theater.
-She performed in stage productions of Gentlemen Prefer Blondes and Dames at Sea at the Drury Lane Theater in Chicago as well as appeared in Will Success Spoil Rock Hunter? and The Tender Trap at the Arlington Park Theater.
-In the 1970s, Van Doren performed a nightclub act in Las Vegas.